James Giles (painter): Life

 Giles was born in Glasgow on 4 January 1801, the son of a designer at the local calico.
 The family moved to Aberdeen around 1805 where his father worked in a printing factory at Woodside, Aberdeen, an artist of some repute.
 His father's early death threw his son at an early age upon his own resources.
 His mother was named Jean Hector.

 At 13 he maintained himself, his mother and sister by painting, and before he was 20 was teaching private classes in Aberdeen.
 At 21 he married a widow Clementina Farquharson.
-Shortly afterwards he made a tour through Scotland and visited the continent, and on his return home he settled in Glasgow at 64 Bon accord Street, where a plaque commemorates him.
+Shortly afterwards he made a tour through Scotland and visited the continent, and on his return home he settled in Aberdeen at 64 Bon Accord Street, where a plaque commemorates him.
 He then became a member of the Royal Scottish Academy and elected to the council of the Spalding Club.
 Success in his profession soon gave him prestige and modest wealth.
 He lived next door to his sister Jane and her husband James Robertson.
 Giles was both versatile and shrewd: he excelled not only as a landscape-artist and portrait-painter but also as a town-planner and landscape-designer, designing such notable Aberdeen features as the Demeter Sculpture above Simpson House and the obelisk, now in the Duthie Park, which formerly stood in the quadrangle of Marischal College.
 But above all James Giles was a landscape painter.
 His close friendship with George Hamilton-Gordon, 4th Earl of Aberdeen (and British Prime Minister in the mid-1850s) was of major importance.
 Not only did he design the gardens and parkland of the Earl's estate at Haddo House in Aberdeenshire, but after Queen Victoria had viewed a painting by Giles of the old Balmoral Castle, the lease of which had been held by the Earl's younger brother Robert until his death, she decided to lease it without having actually seen what would become her Scottish residence from 1848 on, and in 1852 she purchased Balmoral with its lands.
 The old castle was completely rebuilt, and it is surprising how closely the new Balmoral resembles Giles' painting of its predecessor.
 In later years Giles was to carry out several commissions for the royal family and these remain in the possession of H.M. the present queen.